 Vaccinating Puppies and Kittens

-Choosing the Right Vaccine Protocol for Your Pet
+Choosing the Right Dog or Cat Vaccine Protocol

 Every pet has their own individual needs, which we’ll discuss with you during their wellness visit.
 Some pets may require the leptospirosis vaccine and some may not, depending on their risk of exposure.
 Once your veterinarian has gone over your pet’s medical history, home environment, and overall lifestyle, they can tailor a vaccination plan that meets all of their requirements.
-If you have any questions about your pet’s vaccinations or would like to schedule an appointment at our animal hospital here in Ames, please call us at (515) 292-0400.
+If you have any questions about your dog or cat’s vaccinations or would like to schedule an appointment at our animal hospital here in Ames, please call us at (515) 292-0400 or use the online form.